Top Online Medical Assistant Programs

 WHAT IS A MEDICAL ASSISTANT?

 Often the role a medical assistant plays varies on where they work.
 But they are always supervised by a licensed health care provider.
 No matter where the job, MAs have a lot to offer.
 Because of this, their skills are in demand.
-Reports show a surge of 29 percent job growth over the next few years.
-If you’re thinking about it, you’ll want to find out how to prepare
+Reports show a surge of 23% job growth over the next few years.
+If you’re thinking about it, you’ll want to find out how to prepare.

-Others work in hospitals, outpatient care centers and in chiropractors’ offices.
+Others work in hospitals, labs and in dental offices.

-Time spent in the lab is more hands-on.
-These courses are all about using tools of the trade.
-Things like preparing blood samples for the laboratory.
-Or, learning how to use specific software like electronic health records (EHRs).
+Time spent in the lab is more hands on.
+These courses are all about using the tools of the trade.
+Things like preparing blood samples for the lab.
+Or, you may learn how to use software like electronic health records (EHRs).

 Working With Patients

-You’ll also study how to deal with patients.
-This may mean learning how to measure vital signs.
-Or, the friendly ways to greet patients and check them in.
+You may also study how to deal with patients.
+This may mean that you learn how to measure vital signs.
+Or, the best ways to greet patients and check them in.
 As a result, you’ll have a deeper sense of how to communicate with clients in an ethical and professional manner.

-It’s likely you’ll also study some of the day-to-day office procedures.
+It’s likely you’ll also study some of the day to day office procedures.
 These courses often ready you to schedule appointments.
-Also, things like how to assist with patient insurance claims and use medical coding.
+And, do things like assist with patient insurance claims and use medical coding.

 Featured Online Schools